 By documenting all of this information on each meter, you help ensure proper billings from day one.

 For more information on how you can elevate your building’s submeter reading and billing process, check out Genea’s Submeter Billing software.
-Our service helps prevent inaccurate reads being used to calculate tenant invoices.
+Genea can help you prevent submeter installation issues that cause inaccurate reads.
 To learn more about our service, request a demo below.